lewagon/dotfiles/01-Ruby/05-Regular-Expressions/Reboot-03-Instacart/README.md

 > kiwi
 > Which quantity?
 > 4
-> Sorry, only 3 kiwis remaining..
+> Sorry, only 3 kiwis left..
 > [...]
 ```

 ### Modeling the store and the cart

 - How do we modify the `store` and the `cart` to take the quantity into consideration?
-- What do we need to change in our code?
+- What do we need to change in our code with this new modeling?